NathanWooddell2/447-GroupE/README.md

 # js-battleship

-Download to your computer, right click index.html, select "Copy Full Path" and paste it into your browser to play the game
+Download "index.html", "app.js", and "styles.css" to your computer.
+Right click index.html, select "Copy Full Path" and paste it into your browser to play the game